LedgerProject/home/teams/SmartConsent.md

 ## The Repos

 Write here:
- - The link to each repo
+ - The link to each repository
  - What each repo does
  - The requirement of each repo
  - How the repos interact with each other